-The national Human Papillomavirus (HPV) vaccination program began in 2007 to protect young women against HPV infections that can lead to cancer and disease later in life.
+The national Human Papillomavirus (HPV) vaccination program began in 2007 to protect females against HPV infections that can lead to cancer and disease later in life.
 Studies have since shown a substantial drop in HPV-related infection among the vaccinated group.

-From 2013, the current school-based program for females aged 12-13 years will be extended to offer HPV vaccination free to males aged 12-13 years, with a catch-up program in 2013 and 2014 for males aged 14-15 years.
+The free HPV vaccine is available to males and females aged 12-13 years in schools.
+Males aged 14-15 years are also able to get the vaccine at school in 2014.
 Parents or guardians are required to complete a consent form and return it to their child’s school to participate in the program.

 Once a child’s parent or guardian has consented, the vaccine is given as three injections over a period of six months by qualified immunisation providers.
 It is important to complete the full course – all three doses – for the best protection.

 Ongoing HPV vaccinations will occur in the first year of secondary school in your state/territory, with the male catch-up program occurring in year 9 or 10.